Technimetrics

 Technimetrics, Inc. was a company involved in the creation of global shareholder databases for institutional investors and brokers, and company-knowledge databases designed to facilitate business-to-business sales and marketing, and additionally also provided investor relations and similar services.
 These services were used by some of the world's largest investment banks, corporations and other entities.
 The company operated for approximately 30 years in this manner.
 The operating assets of this privately owned company were sold to Knight-Ridder Business Information in late 1993 for about $32M.

 History

-Founded in 1968 by the eccentric James R. Uffelman, a Harvard Business School graduate, the firm was quite unique in its day, establishing quirky, yet professionally enabling offices near the South Street Seaport in Manhattan, with challenging contemporary art on the walls, a squash court and a fitness center within the six-story building at 80 South Street.
+Founded in 1968 by James R. Uffelman, a Harvard Business School graduate, professionally enabling offices near the South Street Seaport in Manhattan, with contemporary art on the walls, a squash court and a fitness center within the six-story building at 80 South Street.

 At one point in the mid 80's, Uffelman surprised the company's employees by taking them on an impromptu trip to Bermuda.
 Uffelman's unique management style led him to a quote in Simpson's Contemporary Quotations as follows: "The work is often deadly and boring, but it requires a keen intelligence, and the only way I can compete with large corporations is to treat my employees better, move them up faster, give them more money and put mirrors in the bathrooms."